git-dariel/Iskobox/README.md

 ## Description of the system

-BSIT ShareHub is a centralized platform designed to streamline the admissions process, improve efficiency, and empower informed decision-making
+ShareHub is a centralized platform designed to streamline the admissions process, improve efficiency, and empower informed decision-making

 ## Tech Stack | Tools